 The home became a modern reinterpretation of the old architecture in North America, the native American’s “pit house,” which is typically sunken, taking advantage of the earth’s mass to maintain thermal comfort throughout the year.

-The inspiration came from the site which was originally a rehabilitated brownfield (former industrial) site.
+The inspiration came from the site which was originally a rehabilitated brownfield (formerly industrial) site.
 Edgeland Residence is about healing the land and ameliorating the scars of the site’s industrial past.

-This underground home is broken into two separate pavilions or wings (West and East).
+This earth home is broken into two separate pavilions or wings (West and East).
 The west wing contains the living and dining rooms, as well as the kitchen while the east wing has two bedrooms, two bathrooms, and a writer’s attic/den across the courtyard.
-The living area, with floor-to-ceiling windows, opens up to a large deck area and a pool.
+The living area with floor-to-ceiling windows opens up to a large deck area and a pool.

-The courtyard is a theater for observing migrating humming birds, monarch, butterflies, even ant colonies; heightening one’s awareness of nature in an urban setting.
+The courtyard is a theater for observing migrating hummingbirds, monarchs, butterflies, and even ant colonies; heightening one’s awareness of nature in an urban setting.

 The system combines hydronic heating & cooling, geothermal heat exchange, phase change thermal heat storage and a green roof for maximum energy efficiency.